 Treatment of Kidney Cancer

 Dr. Alex Shteynshlyuger is a fellowship Trained Urologist and Robotic Surgeon who specializes in treatment of men and women with kidney masses and kidney cancer.
-If you have any questions, to schedule a consultation or if you need a second opinion, please contact us.

 Treatment of renal cancer is determined by the tumor size and location, presence of venous thrombus, and patient characteristics.
 We treat patients with localized, advanced and metastatic kidney cancer.